bogdan-pechounov/neural-networks-from-scratch/README.md

-# Neural networks from scratch
+# Neural Networks From Scratch

-Working my way up from neural networks to LSTMs to make sure I understood them.
+Working my way up from ordinary neural networks to LSTMs to make sure I understood them.